shengfeng-yang/shengfeng-yang.github.io/_pages/research_energy_materials.md

 Related Publications:
 ======
-<a href="/publication/2021-12-DFT-W-GB" style="font-size: 18px; font-weight: bold;">First-principles study of vacancy interaction with grain boundaries of tungsten under tensile strains</a>

 <a href="/publication/2021-09-Lithium-trapping" style="font-size: 18px; font-weight: bold;">Lithium trapping in germanium nanopores during delithiation process</a>

 <a href="/publication/2021-11-PF-dentritic-growth" style="font-size: 18px; font-weight: bold;">Phase-field-lattice Boltzmann method for dendritic growth with melt flow and thermosolutal convection–diffusion</a>

+<a href="/publication/2021-12-DFT-W-GB" style="font-size: 18px; font-weight: bold;">First-principles study of vacancy interaction with grain boundaries of tungsten used in future fusion reactors</a>